EquiticeDaRandomBoi/celeste-wasm/how.md

 And.. uhh. oh. ok

-So it turns out that mono's internal implementation of `System.Reflection.Module.GetTypes` is Broken and does not follow spec.
-Since the mods we're loading have extremely excessive use of reflection, a few of them are crashing.
+So it turns out that mono's internal implementation of `System.Reflection.Module.GetTypes` is Broken and does not follow spec (specifically, it doesn't properly work when some types can't be loaded, which is a Problem when you have "optional dependencies" on other mods).
+Since mod loaders are basically built around reflection and dynamic patching, Everest can't properly load some mods.
 That's not a trivial fix, but after patching the runtime again with a [reimplementation of the broken icall](https://github.com/r58Playz/FNA-WASM-Build/blob/1231d08a85a236bbae04c49803f36b80833bc2ac/dotnet.patch#L85) in c, all the the mono bugs are finally fixed and we can move on.

 Just kidding.
 Apparently static initializer order [doesn't follow spec](https://github.com/dotnet/runtime/issues/77513) and is breaking some of our mods.
 Another runtime patch?
 Another runtime [patch](https://github.com/r58Playz/FNA-WASM-Build/blob/main/dotnet.patch#L193).